 Up to 31 December 2020, the Company had elected to pay income tax of one per cent (1%) in Saint Lucia.
 Pursuant to the provisions of Article 11 of the CARICOM Double Taxation Treaty, dividends/distributions paid to Shareholders who were residents of CARICOM Member States would have been subject to withholding tax in Saint Lucia, at a rate of one percent (1%), with no further taxation in the shareholder's country of residence.
-During the year, International Business Companies (IBCs) registered before 1 December 2018 are no longer able to utilize preferential tax rates (tax-exempt or a 1% rate) and withholding tax exemptions.
+During 2021, International Business Companies (IBCs) registered before 1 December 2018 were no longer able to utilize preferential tax rates (tax-exempt or a 1% rate) and withholding tax exemptions.
 Effective 1 July 2021, all IBCs are subject to tax on income from sources in St. Lucia at the standard corporate tax rate of 30%.
 Foreign-source income is not subject to tax in St. Lucia provided that the IBC satisfies the economic substance criteria as set out in St. Lucia's legislation for eligibility to be taxed on a territorial basis in St. Lucia.
 Expenses incurred in connection with foreign-source income are not tax-deductible.
-Any such expenses paid to nonresidents are not subject to withholding tax in St. Lucia.
-All domestic companies that are in good standing with the Inland Revenue Department, including branches of non-resident companies, are subject to tax at a basic rate of 30%.
+Any such expenses paid to nonresidents are not subject to tax in St. Lucia.
+All domestic companies, are subject to tax at a basic rate of 30%.
 Companies that are not in good standing are subject to tax at a rate of 33.3%.
-Management is currently processing the filings which are due by the 31 December 2022 to the tax authorities to meet the various criteria of the revised legislation to satisfy the economic substance requirement.
+Management is currently processing the filings to the tax authorities to meet the various criteria of the revised legislation to satisfy the economic substance requirement.